 In the shorter term, considerable emission reductions are possible by transitioning to lower-carbon fuels, until zero-carbon fuels become readily available to cut emissions in the long term.
 Promising candidates for zero-carbon fuels include green ammonia, hydrogen, methanol, biofuels and batteries.

 For the effective uptake of alternative low-carbon and zero-carbon fuels, there is a need to consider a range of issues such as safety to the ship, crew and environment, pollution-response requirements and infrastructure availability.

+The IMO has adopted Guidelines on life cycle GHG intensity of marine fuels (LCA guidelines), which allow for a measure of the greenhouse gas emissions across a fuel's production and usage.
 Different propulsion systems and aids are also being investigated, including electric, hybrid drives, fuel cell, wind power and solar power.

 The role of AMSA in reducing GHG emissions from shipping

 The Australian Maritime Safety Authority (AMSA) leads Australia’s interests at the IMO on behalf of the Australian Government and works with other government agencies, Australian stakeholders and international administrations to develop internationally consistent greenhouse gas reduction measures for shipping.

-Through AMSA’s rigorous flag State control (FSC) and port State control (PSC) programs, we are also responsible for ensuring Australian-flagged ships and foreign-flagged ships operating in Australian waters comply with international shipping standards, including the greenhouse gas reduction measures adopted by the IMO.
+Through AMSA’s rigorous flag State control (FSC) and port State control (PSC) programs, we are responsible for ensuring Australian-flagged ships and foreign-flagged ships operating in Australian waters comply with international shipping standards, including the greenhouse gas reduction measures adopted by the IMO.